se-for-sci/se-for-sci.github.io/content/week6/git.md

 ```
 You see that git is not happy because you didn't create a branch for all these new commits.
 Indeed, you have created a new thread of commits that are in competition with what you did before.
-You have now a diverging code version.
+You have now 2 diverging code versions.
-Let's follow git advice and create a new branch for these 2 new commits
+Let's follow git's advice and create a new branch for these 2 new commits

 ```bash
 > git branch better_code 6ed6b75